NATURE PARK MANAGEMENT AT CERTIFICATE LEVEL

 - People wanting to work in wildlife parks, national parks, zoos, conservation areas, or other nature parks.

-- People already working in this field who want to upgrade their qualifications
+- People already working in this field who want to upgrade or formalise their studies

 - People who want to work in allied horticultural industries such as specialist nurseries

-The Certificate in Horticulture (nature park management) is a vocationally oriented and IARC accredited course comprising both studies in both general horticulture and in nature park management.
+The Certificate in Horticulture (nature park management) is a vocationally oriented and comprises studies in both general horticulture and in nature park management.

 Certificate in Horticulture involves the areas of work: